Park Square, Sheffield

 Park Square is a major roundabout in Sheffield, England.
 The Sheffield Parkway, a major road from M1 Junction 33, terminates here.
 It is located next to Ponds Forge and Victoria Quays.

 It is also a major tram junction connecting to the Park Square Bridge, and has many pedestrian bridges.

+During February 2025, an event dubbed as the Park Square siege occurred, in which an armed 47 year old man in a nearby apartment building was involved with a standoff with South Yorkshire Police.